bmansfeld/QTLseqr/README.md

 **If you use QTLseqr in published research, please cite:**

-> Mansfeld B.N. and Grumet R, QTLseqr: An R package for bulk segregant analysis with next-generation sequencing *bioRxiv* 208140; doi: <https://doi.org/10.1101/208140>
+> Mansfeld B.N. and Grumet R, QTLseqr: An R package for bulk segregant analysis with next-generation sequencing *bioRxiv* 208140. doi: <https://doi.org/10.1101/208140>

+We also recommend citing the paper for the corresponding method you work with.

+QTL-seq method:

+> Takagi, H., Abe, A., Yoshida, K., Kosugi, S., Natsume, S., Mitsuoka, C., Uemura, A., Utsushi, &gt; H., Tamiru, M., Takuno, S., Innan, H., Cano, L. M., Kamoun, S. and Terauchi, R. (2013), QTL-seq: rapid mapping of quantitative trait loci in rice by whole genome resequencing of DNA from two bulked populations. *Plant J*, 74: 174–183. <doi:10.1111/tpj.12105>

+G prime method:

+> Magwene PM, Willis JH, Kelly JK (2011) The Statistics of Bulk Segregant Analysis Using Next Generation Sequencing. *PLOS Computational Biology* 7(11): e1002255. <https://doi.org/10.1371/journal.pcbi.1002255>

 Abstract
 --------

-Since the early 1990’s, Bulk Segregant Analysis (BSA) has been a valuable tool for rapidly identifying markers in a genomic region associated with a trait of interest.
-BSA is amenable to any type of codominant markers, including single nucleotide polymorphism (SNP) markers.
-This has allowed for the adaptation of this technology for use with next-generation sequencing (NGS) reads.
-SNPs detected in reads aligning to genomic regions closely linked to the trait should deviate from the expected ~50% representation observed in non-linked regions.
-In the past several years, the main pipeline used for NGS-BSA for plant breeding research was QTL-seq.
-While this approach has been widely used in several crops for many traits, the released pipeline has not been updated in several years, and as a result software and version incompatibility issues have arisen.
-This limits the widespread utilization of this otherwise well-designed pipeline.
-While an alternate approach for evaluating statistical significance of QTL from NGS-BSA based on a tricube-smoothed G statistic exists, a software implementation was never developed or distributed.
-We thus present “QTLseqr”, an R package for NGS-BSA, that incorporates both methods above.
-QTLseqr, can quickly import and filter SNP data from the Genome Analysis Tool Kit (GATK) pipeline, then calculate and plot SNP distributions, relative allele frequencies, the tricube-smoothed G values, as well as log10(p-values).
-This allows for easy plotting and identification of QTL regions.
+Next Generation Sequencing Bulk Segregant Analysis (NGS-BSA) is efficient in detecting quantitative trait loci (QTL).
+Despite the popularity of NGS-BSA and the R statistical platform, no R packages are currently available for NGS-BSA.
+We present QTLseqr, an R package for NGS-BSA that identifies QTL using two statistical approaches: QTL-seq and G’.
+These approaches use a simulation method and a tricube smoothed G statistic, respectively, to identify and assess statistical significance of QTL.
+QTLseqr, can import and filter SNP data, calculate SNP distributions, relative allele frequencies, G’ values, and log10(p-values), enabling identification and plotting of QTL.

 Example figure
 --------------